 Come September, when many ships dock or anchor at La Baie on fall foliage cruises, the village charm instantly unfolds portside.
 Immediate visuals include cheerily painted houses and crimson- and gold-hued trees in lush hills beyond.
 This neat-as-a-pin village is easily walked on a delightful stroll.

-A trip through the fjord -- perhaps with a beluga sighting or two -- will be your introduction to the port.
-Saguenay itself is a city with several boroughs, linked with nearby Lac Saint-Jean as a tourism region.
-The area is a true outdoor playground for Quebecoise, drawing folks from more urban areas like Quebec City, 130 miles to the south.
-The port area is called La Baie, while the downtown and cultural districts are in nearby Chicoutimi, about a half-hour drive from the cruise terminal.
+Saguenay (Sag-uh-NAY), founded as a French colonial trading post, is a city with three boroughs, including La Baie.
+It's linked with nearby Lac Saint-Jean as a tourism region and playground for Quebecois, drawing folks from more urban areas like Quebec City, about 130 miles to the south.
+The downtown and cultural districts are in nearby Chicoutimi, about a 20-minute drive from the cruise terminal.